 The results of incorporating this financing are presented in Column 4 of Table 1.
 There is now a substantial disruption to employer-provided insurance, with coverage in this market falling by about 15 percent compared to the baseline value.
-This represents roughly 32 million persons who lose ESI due to firms no longer offering coverage, or due to switching from ESI to the subsidized lowincome pool, and about 8 million persons moving onto ESI due to the mandate.
+This represents roughly 32 million persons who lose ESI due to firms no longer offering coverage, or due to switching from ESI to the subsidized low-income pool, and about 8 million persons moving onto ESI due to the mandate.
 In these cases, wages rise by an amount equal to the reduction in health insurance outlays, and affected individuals use those extra wages to pay for health insurance through the new pool.
-The changes in public and nongroup insurance are similar to Column 2, while the new pool uncertainty around these estimates.
+The changes in public and nongroup insurance are similar to Column 2, while the new pool has grown to 78 million persons.
+Once again, it is important to highlight that this is an attempt to use a model based on historical experience to predict a major new policy change, so there is considerable uncertainty around these estimates.
 In particular, if removing the ESI exclusion changes the entire equilibrium in the insurance market, there could be a race to the bottom: firms might stop providing insurance more broadly.